Best Sandbox PC Games 2025

 The fact that Garry’s Mod continues to draw new players despite being more than a decade old proves how truly timeless and well-designed its sandbox tools are.

-Do you want to spawn and attach a bunch of random objects?
+Do you want to spawn and attach a bunch of arbitrary objects?
 There’s a way to do that; Want to design your own FPS levels and face off with other players?
 Gmod has you covered.

-Basically, if there’s a random activity, mini-game, or concept you’ve always wanted to try to create for yourself, Garry’s Mod likely has a tool or game mode for it.
+Essentially, if there’s a random activity, mini-game, or concept you’ve always wanted to try to create for yourself, Garry’s Mod likely has a tool or game mode for it.

 Speaking of survival sandboxes with steep learning curves, Don’t Starve is sure to hold your attention with its demanding game mechanics and morbid-looking monsters.